groq/mlagility/examples/cli/readme.md

 You can see that the device mentioned in the status is a `NVIDIA A100-SXM4-40GB`.

-## Multiple Models per Script
+## Multiple Workloads per Script

-The MLAgility tools will benchmark all models discovered in the input script.
+The MLAgility tools will benchmark all workloads discovered in the input script.
 We can demonstrate this with the `two_models.py` script.

 Run the following command: